gabrielrf96/sassy-spinner-loader/README.md

 Sassy Spinner Loader is provided as a SASS mixin, for maximum flexibility and convenience.
 Using it is very easy!

+Wanna see what it looks like?
+[Check it out here!](https://gabrielrf96.github.io/sassy-spinner-loader/)

 ## How to use?